Increase Your Margin of Safety: Don't let Sound Masking Wind Noise Interfere with Situational Awareness and

 Hear the Difference - How Cat-Ears / AirStreamz work at 15 miles per hour.

 Wind noise is a complex phenomenon spanning aerodynamics, acoustics, and the physiology of human hearing.
-The amount of acoustic noise generated depends on factors like: 1) speed, 2) riding position, 3) turbulence, and so on.
-Wind noise impacts the ability to hear surrounding sounds.
+The amount of acoustic noise generated depends on factors like 1) speed, 2) riding position, 3) turbulence, and so on.
+At moderate cycling speeds, wind noise can impact the ability to hear surrounding sounds.

-The theory of aero-acoustics, the physics describing the generation of sound by unsteady air flow, is difficult and not complete.
-Location of the sources of wind noise via measurement is challenging and requires specialized test facilities and equipment.
-Understanding the fundamental theory, and its implications for measurement and mitigation, is critical for designing the most effective wind noise reduction products.
+The theory of aero-acoustics, the physics describing the generation of sound by unsteady airflow, is difficult and not complete.
+The location of the sources of wind noise via measurement is challenging and requires specialized test facilities and equipment.
+Understanding the fundamental theory is critical for designing effective products.

 Exhaustive testing ensures that our products are the most effective devices of their kind.
-We use precision recording equipment, professional spectral analysis software, CT (hot-wire) anemometers / pressure probes, and high resolution flow visualization imaging tools.
-In addition to testing in designed use environments, we incorporate more controlled and repeatable laboratory testing in our custom built facilities, including:
+We use precision recording equipment, professional spectral analysis software, CT (hot-wire) anemometers / pressure probes, and high-resolution flow visualization imaging tools.
+In addition to testing in designed use environments, we incorporate more controlled and repeatable laboratory testing in our two open jet quiet wind tunnels and hydrodynamic flume.

 The importance of materials engineering cannot be overstated.
-We incorporate characteristics like texture, porosity, permeability (flow resistance), resilience, etc. Effectively combining external and internal flow requirements demands unique material characteristics and blending for optimal performance.
-Our unique materials significantly reduce both wind velocity and turbulence vorticity.
-In this regard, we are the only company to hold a cycling related wind noise reduction (WNR) utility patent (USPTO #9078482 - Sound Permeable Wind Noise Reduction Device).
+Characteristics like texture, porosity, permeability, diffusion, resilience, etc. are evaluated / combined to meet internal and external flow requirements across a range of wind speeds and turbulence levels.
+In this regard, Cat-Ears is the only cycling related wind noise reduction (WNR) company to hold a utility patent (USPTO #9078482 - Sound Permeable Wind Noise Reduction Device).

 Acoustic transparency is critical for situational awareness when cycling.
-An understanding of material properties and acoustics is necessary to successfully develop materials with minimal acoustic absorption.
-While some WNR products incorporate materials that block or reflect desired sounds, we focus on optimizing the signal to wind noise ratio.
-Clear communications and pinpointing the location of surrounding sound sources can be important.
-Our products are tested for acoustic transparency / sound source localization (including material testing at Antioch University).
+Understanding material properties and acoustics are necessary to successfully develop materials / products with an optimal signal to (wind) noise ratio.
+Clear communications and the ability to pinpoint the location of surrounding sounds can be very important.

 The unique properties of our proprietary pile materials contribute to unsurpassed WNR performance.